abmaq/HackerNewsCustomizer/README.md

 industry actively participate in discussions, making it a platform for sharing ideas and engaging with the community.

 # Methodology
-## i.
-Setting Up the Project
-Installing necessary dependencies.
-Importing required libraries.

-## ii.
-Scraping Hacker News with BeautifulSoup
+The HackerNews Customizer application follows a straightforward methodology to provide users with curated content from Hacker News.
+Here's how it works:

+## 1. Fetching HTML Content:
-     Using requests to fetch the HTML content of Hacker News.
+The application sends a GET request to the Hacker News website using the requests module to retrieve the HTML content of the first page.

+## 2. Parsing HTML:
-     Parsing the HTML content with BeautifulSoup.
+Using BeautifulSoup, the application parses the HTML content obtained from the response.

-     Selecting relevant elements (titles, links, votes) using CSS selectors.
+## 3. Selecting Relevant Elements:
+The application selects all links with the class 'titleline' and all elements with the class 'subtext' using CSS selectors.
+These elements contain the titles, links, and votes for the stories on the page.

-## iii.
-Sorting Stories by Votes
+## 4. Sorting Stories by Votes:
-     Defining a function to sort stories by their votes.
+The application defines a function (sort_stories_by_votes()) to sort the retrieved stories based on their vote counts in descending order.

-     Utilizing Python's sorted() function and lambda functions.
+## 5. Creating Custom Hacker News List:
+Another function (create_custom_hn()) is defined to create a custom Hacker News list by iterating through the selected links and subtext elements.
+It extracts the title, link, and votes for each story, filters out stories with less than 100 votes, and appends them to the list.

-## iv.
-Building the Custom Hacker News List
+## 6. Printing Custom Hacker News List:
+Finally, the application prints the custom Hacker News list using the pprint module, providing users with a curated selection of stories from Hacker News.

+# Features

-     Combining titles, links, and votes into a custom Hacker News list.
+Retrieves titles, links, and votes from the first page of Hacker News.
-     Filtering stories based on vote count.

-## v.
-Putting It All Together: HackerNews Customizer Application
-    Creating a Python script that integrates all the steps above.
-    Running the script to generate the custom Hacker News list.
+Presents curated content in descending order based on votes.
+Enhances the Hacker News experience by providing streamlined access to high-quality content and discussions.

+# Contributions
+Contributions to HackerNews Customizer are welcome!
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.